Conall333/WebViewVideoApp/README.md

 <h1> WebViewVideoApp <h1>
-App that plays video server side
+<p>App that plays video server side<p>
 ======
-created to test network and battery usage of a device playing a video locally vs playing a video hosted remotly
+<p>created to test network and battery usage of a device playing a video locally vs playing a video hosted remotly<p>
 -----